When choosing something that will keep your fish tank clean you’ll need a little more than just a product description.

 The architecture will also determine the loudness of a canister filter during work.

-There are two types of motors that canister filters employ.
+There are two types of motors that canister filters employ:

-The sealing in a motor is its second most important feature.
+Anyway, the sealing in a motor is its second most important feature.

 The valves in a canister filter can be the difference between a year-long service and costly part replacements.